Fourteen dead after private jet crashes between Las Vegas and Mexico: media

 Local broadcaster Televisa reported the small twin-engine jet lost contact on Sunday with air traffic controllers sometime after 5:20 p.m. local time (2220 GMT) as the pilot descended to avoid a storm.

-Reporting by Daina Beth Solomon, Noe Torres, Ana Isabel Martinez and David Alire Garcia, Editing by Rosalba O'Brien
+Reporting by Daina Beth Solomon, Noe Torres, Ana Isabel Martinez, David Alire Garcia and Allison Lampert; Editing by Rosalba O'Brien, Lisa Shumaker and David Gregorio